alttch/eva3/doc/sys_api.rst

 -------------------

 These functions allow you to manage :doc:`notifiers<notifiers>` while EVA component is running.
-All changes are applied temporarly and are discarded after controller restart.
+All changes are applied temporarily and are discarded after controller restart.

 .. _s_notifiers: